Dnieper Lowland: Geography

-It lies along the midstream of Dnieper river mostly on its left bank from Belarus all the way to Dnipropetrovsk Oblast.
+It lies along the midstream of the Dnieper River, mostly on its left bank, spanning from the border of Belarus all the way to Dnipropetrovsk Oblast.
 The lowland is an extended valley of Dnieper with a system of floodplains.

-To its northwest is located the swampy Polesian Lowland, to the northeast and east is Central Russian Upland, on the right bank of Dnieper rises Dnieper Upland, which with Zaporizhia Ridge is connected with Donets-Azov Plateau.
+To its northwest lies the swampy Polesian Lowland, to the northeast and east is the Central Russian Upland, and on the right bank of the Dnieper rises Dnieper Upland, which with Zaporizhia Ridge is connected to the Donets-Azov Plateau.
+The southeastern border of Dnieper Lowland follows the line of the Samara River and the Donets Ridge.
+In its northeastern part it joins the Donets Lowland.
+The northern part of the area belongs to the geographical region of Polesia and is sometimes considered to be separate from the rest of the lowland.